Revolut review summary

 Revolut does not provide trading ideas.

 Thanks to constant updates, Revolut now has a watchlist and a newsfeed.

 The newsfeed is available from both the overview trading page and under any product you choose.
 If you check the latter, it'll be filtered to show only what is relevant to the given product.
-They are provided by 3rd party news sites, like Zolmax, CNBC, Investing, and Yahoo.
+News is provided by 3rd party sites like Zolmax, CNBC, Investing, and Yahoo.

-Under the Favourites tab (star symbol in the top right corner) you can create Watchlists.
-They are grouped by asset types - just tap on 'Add new'.
+Under the Favourites tab (star symbol in the top right corner), you can create Watchlists by asset types.
+To create a new list, tap on 'Add new'.

-Revolut has a great chatbot and a useful FAQ, but phone support offers only pre-recorded answers, while live chat is slow and its responses aren't always satisfactory.
+Revolut has a great chatbot and a useful FAQ section, but phone support offers only pre-recorded answers, while live chat is slow and responses aren't always satisfactory.

 |• Phone support||• No 24/7 support|